evaxliu/FindYourNeeds/docs/reflection.md

 ## What do you feel was the most valuable thing you learned in CSE 340 that will help you beyond this class, and why?
 Beemnet:
 I think the most valuable thing I've learned in this class is how to test my own product with the accessibility documentation.
 Since every class, you write code and make apps or finish projects but it has never been a requirement or a thought to do that.
 It is fairly simple too with the contrast and semantics (or is it that flutter makes it easy).
 I’d say it was more of a mindset changer.

 Eva:
 The most valuable thing I've learned in this class is how to consider and implement accessibility within my software.
 While I've had experience working with a team to create a website that is more friendly to people from a specific technical background, I never considered people who have vision disabilities.
 This class opened my mind to becoming more inclusive through the software that I create.

+Ha Vi:
+The most valuable thing I learned in this class is working with a team on a project.
+I have not had the chance to work with a team on a project so I learned a lot about using Gitlab and making a functioning app.
+This will help me beyond this class because being able to work on code with multiple people poking at it is important in the real world.
+This will help during code reviewing and pushing actual products out into the public.

 ## If you could go back and give yourself 2-3 pieces of advice at the beginning of the class, what would you say and why?
 (Alternatively: what 2-3 pieces of advice would you give to future students who take CSE 340 and why?)